peteroupc/encoding/docs/PeterO.Text.Encodings.md

  *  `US-ASCII`  - ASCII single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
 The coded character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U+0000 to U+007F).
 The name `ascii`  is an alias.

  *  `ISO-8859-1`  - Latin-1 single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
-The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U + 0000 to U + 00FF).
+The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U+0000 to U+00FF).

  *  `UTF-16`  - UTF-16 without a fixed byte order, rather than an alias to  `UTF-16LE`  as specified in the Encoding Standard.
 The byte order is little endian if the byte stream starts with 0xff 0xfe; otherwise, big endian.
 A leading 0xff 0xfe or 0xFE 0xff in the byte stream is skipped.